 The tree was originally a layered image.
 I considered using a glitter heat transfer vinyl on the leaves and leaving the additional layer, but I ultimately decided simpler was better.

 You’ll need the following to create a personalized pillow:

 I used the Cricut brand heat transfer vinyl because I like how easily it adheres to fabric.
 I’ve had problems with other brands peeling or requiring an excessive amount of ironing.

 Just remember to select mirror image when cut the iron-on vinyl.
-I don’t own a heat press yet, so I used a regular iron.
+I don’t own a heat press yet but I am comparing heat press machines to find the best one.
+So, for now, I used a regular iron.
 I gave the pillow a good press before applying the tree and then the name.